MikelSage/magic-card-api/README.md

 # Magic Card API

-A small Rails API that consumes data related to cards from a [Magic The Gather API](https://magicthegathering.io/) and allows search functionality.
+A small Rails API that consumes data related to cards from a [Magic The Gathering API](https://magicthegathering.io/) and allows search functionality.

 ## Dependencies
 ```